 Consistent with the change in the leadership of NEHRP, ACEHR recommends that the leadership for post-earthquake investigation be transferred from the USGS to NIST.
-Through its work as the lead NEHRP agency, NIST is developing unique expertise in coordinating among the NEHRP agencies and the scientific and engineering disciplines involved in earthquake risk reduction.
-This expertise should be exploited in coordinating post-earthquake investigations.
-NIST's role should include organization and coordination of reconnaissance teams that document critical effects of major earthquakes and sponsoring the publication of results in discipline-oriented interactive media that archive collected data and distribute lessons learned.
+Through its work as the lead NEHRP agency, NIST is developing unique expertise in coordinating the NEHRP agencies' activities and integrating the scientific and engineering knowledge needed for an effective Program in earthquake risk reduction.
+This expertise should be used to coordinate post-earthquake investigations.
+NIST's role should include the organization and coordination of reconnaissance teams to document the principal effects of major earthquakes and the sponsorship of publications in discipline-oriented interactive media that archive collected data and summarize lessons learned.

-This change is not intended to reduce the reconnaissance activities of other agencies.
-Rather, it is to bring a high level of coordination to the various specialized activities and knit them together into a common and consistent series of reports.
-This change in lead agency responsibility must be accompanied by the funds required for NIST to lead and to exercise this critical component of NEHRP.
+This change is not intended to criticize USGS performance or reduce the post-earthquake activities of other agencies.
+Rather, it is to bring a high level of coordination to the various specialized activities and unify them together in a common and consistent series of reports.
+This change in lead agency responsibility must be accompanied by the appropriations required for NIST to lead and to exercise this critical component of NEHRP.

-There is a need to better gather and integrate discipline-specific findings-from earth science, seismology, engineering geology, geotechnical engineering, structural engineering covering nonstructural performance, lifelines, social science, behavioral science, economics, and emergency response-into lessons learned.
+There is a need to improve the gathering and integration of discipline-specific findings-from earth science, seismology, engineering geology, geotechnical engineering, structural engineering covering nonstructural performance, lifelines, social science, behavioral science, economics, and emergency management-into lessons learned.
 As the lead agency for NEHRP, NIST is already responsible for coordinating the program-related activities of the member agencies; thus, it is appropriate for NIST to also coordinate post-earthquake investigations.
 Moreover, NIST has experience in post-event investigations through roles such as the national disaster investigator following the September 11, 2001 terrorist attacks.
-Through its strategic planning and program coordination, NIST is developing the expertise required to deploy a multidisciplinary reconnaissance team that can work with discipline-specific teams to gather and to report on the critical lessons revealed by a major event in a manner consistent with the NEHRP Strategic Plan.
+Through its strategic planning and program coordination, NIST can develop the expertise required to deploy multidisciplinary reconnaissance teams to collect, synthesize, and archive earthquake data in a manner consistent with the Post-Earthquake Information Management System that is presented in the NEHRP Strategic Plan.